 Believe it or not, many of Portland’s best plant-based eats double as drinking snacks.
-Vegans love sister bars Bye and Bye and Sweet Hereafter , located in Northeast Portland’s Alberta Arts District.
-Both bars are known for their flavorful tofu bowls, and even carnivores crave their signature subs stuffed with meatballs and buffalo soy curls.
+Vegans love sister bars Bye and Bye, located in Northeast Portland’s Alberta Arts District, and Sweet Hereafter, located on Southeast Belmont.
+Both bars are known for their flavorful tofu bowls, and even carnivores crave their signature subs stuffed with meatballs or buffalo soy curls.

-Also in Northeast Portland, Indian-inspired The Sudra serves some of the city’s healthiest (and tastiest) bar food, including cruciferous pakora, chickenless tikka masala and kale-infused dosas.
+Indian-inspired The Sudra serves some of the city’s tastiest bar food, including cruciferous pakora, chickenless tikka masala and kale-infused dosas at their N Mississippi and Laurelhurst outposts.
 For classic greasy goodness, feast on faux mozzarella sticks and bacon cheeseburgers at punk music venue Black Water Bar.

 Learn More About Portland’s Vegan Scene